A truly cross-browser and forward-compatible library to do asynchronous HTTP requests that follows the callback pattern.

 import request = require('cb-fetch');

-If none of the previously listed module registration methods are supported, a global variable named request
+If none of the previously listed module registration methods are supported, a global variable named request will be exposed.

 // here's your typical request